First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 The predicted background and beam ROI data observed for $17.894\times10^{20}$\, POT, or 56,860,679 triggers, is shown in Fig.~\ref{fig:dataDist}.

-The background was calculated by averaging the data observed in the beam-out-of-time region to the beam ROI window size.
+The background was calculated by averaging the data observed in the beam-out-of-time region and comparing it to the data occurring in the beam ROI time window.
 The beam-out-of-time window is 22 times bigger than the 190\,ns beam ROI.
 The beam-out-of-time window was split into 190\,ns time bins and no variation above statistical fluctuations was observed.